 Address: 2415 Washington Blvd, Ogden, UT 84401

-Go back in time to watch a movie at Peery’s Egyptian Theater, another popular destination in Ogden listed on the National Register of Historic Places.
+Go back to watch a movie at Peery’s Egyptian Theater, another popular destination in Ogden listed on the National Register of Historic Places.
 This grand theater was built after a fire destroyed the Arlington Hotel in 1923, and it was meant to be “The Showplace of the West,” featuring Egyptian-themed elements throughout.

 4. Union Station